Download PDF

 Performance ranges

 Suggested model performance ranges of the four summary statistics for evaluating streamflow, adapted from Moriasi et all, 2007 and 2015, are summarized in the Table below.
-Note that these are derived for continuous flow data at daily and monthly time step at watershed scale.
-The acceptable values of the summary statistics will vary for your project, depending on the time step, uncertainty in observed data and boundary conditions and project scope.
+Note that these are derived for continuous flow data at daily and monthly time steps at watershed scale.

 Performance Rating | NSE | RSR | PBIAS (%) | R2 |